2026 Vendor Ranking

 Core strengthSenior Python, data & AI engineeringEnterprise commerce & data platforms at scaleRetail product engineering & integrations

-Delivery modelsStaff aug, dedicated, projectProject, dedicatedDedicated, project
+Delivery modelsStaff Augmentation, dedicated, projectProject, dedicatedDedicated, project

 Best-fit buyerScale-up to mid-market needing senior capacity fastLarge enterprise retailer replatformingRetailer needing a specialist product squad

-Public proofClutch 5.0 (32); Tallinn / UK, senior-onlyClutch 4.8 (16); Macy's, Lowe's, American EagleClutch 4.9 (30); Travis Perkins, HelloFresh
+Public proofClutch 5.0 (35; checked 2026-08-08); Tallinn / UK, seniorClutch 4.8 (16); Macy's, Lowe's, American EagleClutch 4.9 (30); Travis Perkins, HelloFresh

 Company profiles